Anita Rani: Career

 In 2018, she was honoured with Outstanding Achievement in Television at The Asian Awards.
 Rani also serves as an ambassador for The Scout Association in the UK.

 Since 15 January 2021, Rani has presented the Friday and Saturday editions of BBC Radio 4's Woman's Hour.

 On 24 February 2021, Rani was a guest on BBC Radio 4 interview show Gossip And Goddesses With Granny Kumar, where she said that her Indian name is Neetu, after the Indian actress Neetu Singh.

-On 8 March 2021, Rani announced that she had been made a United Nations High Commissioner for Refugees Goodwill Ambassador.

 In May 2021, Rani became the presenter of Channel 4's daytime quiz show The Answer Trap.

 In July 2021, Rani published her memoir The Right Sort of Girl, which made The Sunday Times Bestseller List.

 In October 2022, Rani presented Channel 4's Aldi's Next Big Thing, alongside Chris Bavin and Julie Ashfield.

-In November 2022, Rani was named as the new chancellor of the University of Bradford.
-She was installed at a ceremony in March 2023 and appeared on the front page of The Times.
-Speaking on the day of her installation, she said: "The University of Bradford is about to move into a really exciting phase, I’m thrilled to be part of that journey, and that I get to be Chancellor during City of Culture 2025."